Landscape with the Fall of Icarus: Mentions in other media

-The painting appears in a background of the music video for the song Blood Sweat & Tears by South Korean group BTS.
-The video opens in a museum with another Bruegel painting, "The Fall of the Rebel Angels" featured prominently.
+The painting appears in a background of the music video for the song "Blood Sweat & Tears" by South Korean group BTS.
+The video opens in a museum with another Bruegel painting, The Fall of the Rebel Angels featured prominently.

-The painting is mentioned in show The Good Fight (Season 6) and a fragment of it is shown full screen.
+The painting is mentioned in 2022 in season six of the television series The Good Fight, and a fragment of it is shown full screen.

+The painting is an important plot point in the 2025 novel by Wally Lamb, The River Is Waiting.